 Pancreatic cancer starts in cells of the pancreas, an organ that lies behind the stomach and is important for digestion and controlling blood sugar.
 It is one of the 10 cancers that are most common in both men and women.

-Although it only accounts for 3 percent of all cancers in the United States, around 7 percent of deaths from cancer are due to pancreatic cancer.
+Although it only accounts for 3 percent of all cancers in the United States,

 Estimates for the U.S. suggest that around 53,670 people will be diagnosed with pancreatic cancer in 2017, and approximately 43,090 people will die of it.